Automate IT resource request approval workflows

 >

-What are the challenges involved in managing requests for IT resources (software and hardware) in the workplace?
+What are the challenges associated with managing IT resource requests (software and hardware) in a company?
 Between manual processes that slow everyone down and disorganized requests that lead to poorly controlled situations, it's time to find an effective solution to manage requests and improve employee productivity.

-Do you have validation processes for requests for IT resources (software or hardware) in your company?
+Do you have validation processes for IT resource requests (software or hardware) in your company?

-Whatever the size of your company, this question is relevant.
-All companies need a system for handling requests to the IT department and, above all, an upstream validation process.
+Regardless of your company's size, this question is relevant.
+All companies need a system for processing requests to the IT department and, above all, upstream validation processes.

-It's such a chore, in fact, that it's a subject we generally avoid.
+It's actually such a chore that, in general, it's a subject that we avoid.

 → for employees, you have to go through the manager, then wait... and often relaunch,